 Concerned with a public health epidemic, the district announced their findings on March 23rd.
 Patients at the clinic who underwent certain dental and medical procedures have been notified via letter and on March 26th, a hotline was established to answer questions and set up free screenings for those who feel they were exposed to these diseases.
 We are currently reviewing cases of exposure in Texas.

 Lawsuits Against McKay-Dee Hospital and Davis Hospital and Medical Center

-Most recently, a nurse at Utah’s McKay-Dee Hospital was arrested after she admitting to using a type of morphine for herself that was extracted through syringes that were supposed to disposed.
+In 2015, a nurse at Utah’s McKay-Dee Hospital was arrested after she admitting to using a type of morphine for herself that was extracted through syringes that were supposed to disposed of.
 Close to 4800 patients at McKay-Dee are awaiting testing and test results to see if they have in fact been infected with the Hepatitis C virus.
 In addition, 2,300 patients at Davis Hospital and Medical Center may have also been exposed.

 The virus persists in the liver in about 85% of those infected.
 This persistent infection may be treated with medication including a combination of peginterferon and ribavirin, with either boceprevir or telaprevir.
 Hepatitis C is the leading cause of liver transplantation, though the virus usually recurs after transplantation.
 No vaccine against hepatitis C is available today.

 Contact Dallas W. Hartman For a Free Case Evaluation